 This quote comes from The Way of the Boundary Crosser by Gershon Winkler.
 The reference is Sefer HaZohar (Bamidbar 152a).
-In upcoming posts I plan to present some symbols that appear in the Bible in order to explore their multi-faceted meanings.

 Ancient Hebrew was written with pictographs much like (and sometimes the same as) Egyptian hieroglyphs.
 Hieroglyph literally means sacred script.
 Glyph means writing and hiero means sacred or holy.
 In this and my next few posts I am going to look at three letters which form a very important word in the Bible.
 It is a word we are all familiar with but in common translations appears very different than its pictographic meaning.
 I will reveal the word and its importance when all three letters have been presented.

 Ancient letters put together form a rebus or a word puzzle which helps us to understand its original meaning.
 These meanings are frequently lost when the text is translated into English.